intel/nauta/docs/user-guide/actions/streaming_inference.md

 Another way to interact with a running prediction instance is to use TensorFlow Serving REST API.
 This approach could be useful for more sophisticated use cases, like integrating data-collection scripts/applications with prediction instances.

-The URL and authorization header for accessing Tensorflow Serving REST API will be shown after prediction instance is submitted, as in the following example.
+The URL and authorization header for accessing TensorFlow Serving REST API will be shown after prediction instance is submitted, as in the following example.

 ```
 Prediction instance URL (append method verb manually, e.g. :predict):